Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Exact representations

-When $f \in \R[\bx]$ is a given polynomial, we can choose in~\eqref{arg-intro} { Indeed, we observe that $\frac{d p}{dy} = y - f(x)$ and hence $y = f(x)$ is a stationary point.
+When $f \in \R[\bx]$ is a given polynomial, in~\eqref{arg-intro} choose Indeed, we observe that $\frac{d p}{dy} = y - f(x)$ and hence $y = f(x)$ is a stationary point.
 Since $p$ is strictly convex in $y$, it follows that $y = f(x)$ is the global minimizer.
-The degree of $p$ in $x$ is equal to the degree of $f$ whereas the degree in $y$ is equal to two irrespective of $f$. }
+The degree of $p$ in $x$ is equal to the degree of $f$ whereas the degree in $y$ is equal to two irrespective of $f$.